mandeelishus/safety-kit-detection/README.md

  ## Documentation
  The required command line arguments are:

--input_file, which can either be the path of the input video or ```cam``` for camera
+-i input_file, which can either be the path of the input video or ```cam``` for camera

--gear_model, path to gear detection model
+-m_g gear_model, path to gear detection model

--person_model, path to person detection model
+-m_p person_model, path to person detection model

--face_model, path to face detection model
+-m_f face_model, path to face detection model

--mask_model, path to mask detection model
+-m_m mask_model, path to mask detection model

 The optional command line arguments are:

 -l, path for MKLDNN (CPU)-targeted custom layers